-Band Demonstration of knowledge and understanding of the delegated task, intervention and/or procedure when assisting and/or supporting the midwife/midwifery team elegated agreed ways of working and regulations/legislation in relation to a delegated task, intervention and/or procedure when assisting of equipment and/or materials for resources in relation to a gated task, intervention and sedure when assisting and/or porting the midwife/midwifery Processing, recording, reporting and storing data and/or handling information in relation to a delegated task, intervention and procedure when assisting and/or supporting the midwife/midwifery team with clinical tasks and/or treatments and/or provision of care and support 4 4 The student demonstrates excellent knowledge and understanding of the delegated tasks, interventions and procedures when assisting and/or supporting the midwife/midwifery team, that is sustained throughout the student's practice.
+Band Demonstration of knowledge and understanding of the delegated task, intervention and/or procedure when assisting and/or supporting the midwife/midwifery team Application of best practice, agreed ways of working and regulations/legislation in relation to a delegated task, intervention and/or procedure when assisting and/or supporting the midwife/midwifery team Use of equipment and/or materials and/or resources in relation to a delegated task, intervention and procedure when assisting and/or supporting the midwife/midwifery team Processing, recording, reporting and storing data and/or handling information in relation to a delegated task, intervention and procedure when assisting and/or supporting the midwife/midwifery team with clinical tasks and/or treatments and/or provision of care and support Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 4 4 The student demonstrates excellent knowledge and understanding of the delegated tasks, interventions and procedures when assisting and/or supporting the midwife/midwifery team, that is sustained throughout the student's practice.
 4 The student demonstrates highly effective application of the delegated tasks, interventions and/or procedures that is consistently in line with best practice and agreed ways of working.
 The student's adherence to the appropriate regulations/legislation is excellent, working in a way that is always within the scope of their role and responsibilities.
 The student demonstrates highly proficient use of the equipment and/or materials and/or resources, which are always applied with accuracy and precision.
-The student monitors and maintains equipment and/or materials and/or resources in a highly effectively way and always ensures that equipment and/or materials and/or resources are available, correctly located and calibrated as applicable.
-The student processes, records, reports and stores data and/or handles information in a highly effective and clear way when assisting and/or supporting the midwife/midwifery team with clinical tasks and/or treatments and/or provision of care and support.
+The student monitors and maintains equipment and/or materials and/or resources in a highly effectively way and always ensures that equipment and/or materials and/or resources are available, correctly located 4 The student processes, records, reports and stores data and/or handles information in a highly effective and clear way when assisting and/or supporting the midwife/midwifery team with clinical tasks and/or treatments and/or provision of care and support.
 The student consistently processes, records, reports and stores data and/or handles information in line with local and national policies, keeping all relevant information confidential and supporting others to do so.